kungpfui/pibeanie-stereo15/README.md

 ![left channel][pibeanie-stereo15_left.png] ![right channel][pibeanie-stereo15_right.png]

-The base frequency of 375kHz can't be filtered out completely but it is too high to be heard.
+The base frequency of 375kHz can't be filtered out completely but it is far too high to be heard.
 The red line is the calculated differential signal between + and - (or vice versa) of a single audio channel.
 Instead of a speaker a resistive load of 8.91 Ohm was connected.

 In comparison: The signal of my Hifiberry Amp+ shows high frequency switching noise with the same measurement setup ... and + and - connections are reversed which doesn't really matter.